babashka/cli/README.md

 (cli/dispatch table ["sub1" "sub2"]) ;;=> {:dispatch ["sub1" "sub2"], :opts {}}
 ```

-### Inherited options
+Specs are not merged across levels: an option is parsed with the spec of the

-By default an option is only parsed at the level whose spec defines it, so it
+level it appears at, so it must be supplied before its subcommand.
+With
-must be supplied before its subcommand:
+`:restrict`, supplying it after the subcommand is an error:

 ``` clojure
 (def table